 By Melinda Medley from Mel On The Go

 The Toronto Islands, the only group of islands in Western Lake Ontario, is a chain of 15 small islands just south of the city of Toronto.
 Initially used for centuries for ceremonial gatherings by the indigenous peoples, they were eventually taken over by the Canadian government and used for military purposes.

 More recently, Toronto converted the islands for recreational use and added an airport and a small residential community.
 Now Toronto Islands are one of Toronto’s most popular sites, with an amusement park, cycling and walking paths, several beaches, yacht clubs, and a disc golf course, among other attractions.

 The car-free islands cover about 820 acres and are 4km south of the mainland of Toronto in Lake Ontario.
-All the accesses to the Toronto Islands is by water, with the most popular method of transport the public ferries, which take about 15 minutes either way.
+All the access to the Toronto Islands is by water, with the most popular method of transport being the public ferries, which take about 15 minutes either way.